-PETE'S CLASSIC LEADS 1980-1999
+PETE'S CLASSIC LEADS 1980-2016

 Leading a few trips for the Peak and Gorge Division (1968-1998), as well as for the Winter Sports Section and Day Hikes Section, in the period from 1977 to 1980, I then organized and chaired the Climbing-Knapsack Section (1981-1987), which was more ambitious in scope.
 Some of these trips entailed very strenuous hiking, climbing, and ski mountaineering.
 Participation was thusly limited to a few.
 If you could move as we did, you were welcome.
-A high fitness level, as well as climbing and/or skiing skills, was a prerequisite for signing up for many an outing.
+A high fitness level, as well as climbing and/or skiing skills, was a prerequisite for signing up for many an activity.

 Personally, at the time, I ran or jogged about four miles or more a day.
 This went up to six miles later.
-I maintained a regular schedule of challenging outings almost every weekend, at some times.
+I maintained a regular schedule of challenging activities almost every weekend, at some times.
 I worked at a day job with required heavy lifting, and standing for long periods of time.

 LOST COAST May 24-26, 1980